nsat/lemdig-image/README.md

 Done setting up SOM

 ```
-+ Now press 'p' to boot into the SD card linux image.
++ Now press 'p' to boot into the u-boot on SD card

++ During the u-boot countdown press ENTER to drop into the u-boot prompt then run the following command to boot the system from the SD card

+    `run bootcmd_mmc0`

 + Once linux is running, login at the prompt with user `root` and an empty password.